justAbdulaziz10/To-infinity-and-AI/roadmap.md

 | Statistics | Khan Academy | ⏳ 0 / 67 | [Khan Academy](https://www.youtube.com/playlist?list=PL1328115D3D8A2566) |
 | Probability | Khan Academy | ⏳ 0 / 41 | [Khan Academy](https://www.youtube.com/playlist?list=PLC58778F28211FA19) |

+Math isn’t a wall — it’s a language.
+I realized that Linear Algebra isn’t about matrices, it’s about transformations.
+Calculus is about change, and probability is about belief.

 ---

 ## Phase 3: Learning the basics about AI